-No. OSU Assist only responds to calls on campus and will expand a phased approach.
+Not currently.
+OSU Assist only responds to calls on campus and will expand a phased approach.
 In the first phase, the OSU Assist Team will respond only to calls on the Corvallis campus and only during certain hours and days of the week.
 Hopefully, OSU Assist will someday respond to calls on the Corvallis campus 24/7.
 It is undetermined whether OSU Assist will someday respond to calls off campus.
 OSU Assist will explore partnerships with local mental health crisis and law enforcement agencies whereby they would offer resources to OSU students off campus.

 Effective July 1, 2021, Benton County began a pilot program whereby a mental health crisis clinician and a law enforcement agent would co-respond to mental health calls.
 Data will be collected from this pilot program to see if this program furthers the goal of offering more appropriate resources for these situations.

 The OSU Assist Team will be a multi-disciplinary team of diverse experiences and expansive knowledge that reflects our university community.
 All team members will receive training in first response, trauma-informed care, implicit bias, utilization of the dispatch system, survivor support, de-escalation techniques, mental health assessments, and more.
 This training will be given in addition to the OSU Assist team members’ previous professional training.